 There is only debate that truly matters to high-schoolers across social media: which is tougher SAT or JEE?
 While this debate is a great indulgence for many; what truly matters is scoring well in the respective exams and building a fine future for yourself.
-JEE (Joint Entrance Examination) is conducted for admissions to several Indian engineering colleges that include prestigious colleges like IITs, NITs, etc. Simultaneously, the SAT (Scholastic Assessment Test) is for access to undergraduate programmes in foreign countries, primarily countries like the US and Canada.
+JEE (Joint Entrance Examination) is conducted for admissions to several Indian engineering colleges that include prestigious colleges like IITs, NITs, etc. Simultaneously, the SAT (Scholastic Assessment Test) is for access to undergraduate programs in foreign countries, primarily countries like the US and Canada.
 In this blog, we will compare and find out the differences in SAT vs JEE.
 Read on!

 Also Read: IIT vs MIT